 PM: "A word for the end?"

-NN: “I invite you all to know the padel or just keep playing it.
-It is a great sport which brings pleasure to everyone and which deserves to grow.
-It's a lifestyle that makes people better. ”
+NN: “I invite you all to know padel or simply continue playing it.
+It is a great sport that brings pleasure to everyone and deserves to grow.
+It is a lifestyle that makes people better.”

 Julien Bondia